ammawla/targetDepth/README.md

 Takes in an indexed coverage file with a partition csv file identifying regions of interest, and outputs depth of coverage files for each partition of interest.

 Requirements: Samtools (http://samtools.sourceforge.net).
-    Satmools binary must be located in /usr/bin or specified in the terminal shell environment path.
+    Samtools binary must be located in /usr/bin or specified in the terminal shell environment path.

 Input: